This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Top Historic Sites in Lucerne

 First, let’s go over the historic sites in Lucerne.
-These are the top six historic sites that everyone must visit when you’re short on time.
+There are six top historic sites that everyone must visit when they’re short on time.

 To help you plan your one day in Lucerne, I’ve included the time you should plan to spend at each one as well as the cost.